Brianetta/StickyLocks/README.md

 ## Building StickyLocks ##

 StickyLocks is a Maven project.
 It was developed using IntelliJ Idea, but should work fine in Eclipse, and shell junkies won't have any trouble.
-You will also need Towny in your libraries, and you'll need to either place Towny.jar into the /libs folder of your project, or update pom.xml with the location of your Towny.jar before Maven can build.

 ## Installation: ##